platitson/url-hash-list/README.md

 ## Solution

-* For native JS solution see "native js" folder
+* For native JS solution see repository root
 * For React solution see "react-app" folder